Policy 1306 - Records Retention and Disposition

 Archiving of Records

-- Before taking any items from your office to the Prescott Library Archives, call 2935 for instructions.
+- Before taking any items to the Prescott Library Archives, call 2935 for instructions.
 Records found to possess historical or archival value to Louisiana Tech University may be determined to be archival and are required to be retained permanently.

 - Any other records specified as permanent are to be dealt with as listed on the Schedule.

 - After disposal of records–discarding, shredding, burning, or archiving–complete the “Certificate of Destruction” and send a signed copy to the Records Retention Officer.